CivAIgentics/Jett/DEPLOYMENT_SUCCESS.md

 Visit your production URL and:
 - Click "Start Conversation"
 - Allow microphone access
-- Speak with Jacky 2.0
+- Speak with Jett
 - Try asking about city services
 - Verify service cards appear
 - Test language switching (🇺🇸/🇪🇸 button)

 ### 2. Add Custom Domain (Optional)
-If you want to use `jacky.midlandtexas.gov`:
+If you want to use `Jett.Odessatexas.gov`:
 1. Go to Vercel Project Settings → Domains
 2. Add your custom domain
 3. Configure DNS records as shown by Vercel